Nukesor/sticker-finder/README.md

     skip - Skip the current sticker
     vote_ban - Vote to ban the sticker set of the last sticker in the chat. cancel - Cancel all current actions.
+    english - Only english sticker sets and tags international - Get sticker sets from all all languages.

 ## Dev commands